Waterjet Cutting

 Waterjet Cutting PSA-backed Neoprene Gasket

-NEDC operates only with state-of-the-art equipment that can handle a wide variety of materials.
-One of the most sophisticated machines NEDC owns is our Waterjet Cutters.
-The Waterjet cutting happens through a very unique process.
+Waterjet cutting happens through a very unique process.
 The process starts with a high-powered pump that creates a lot of pressure for the water.
-The water then exits the head of the waterjet through a premounted sapphire/diamond orifice.
-All of this action produces an extremely powerful waterjet stream that is forced from the head at incredible speeds, (30,000-50,000psi).
-This streams pierces the gasketing material creating a clean cut with the most available commodity on the planet, water.
-The waterjet cutting process allows parts to be nested in a very economical fashion.
-NEDC is a leading waterjet cutting supplier for gaskets, insulators, and other elastomeric products.
+The water then exits the head of the waterjet through a premounted sapphire or diamond orifice.
+All of this action produces an extremely powerful waterjet stream that is forced from the head at incredible speeds (30,000–50,000 psi).
+This stream pierces the gasketing material, creating a clean cut using the most abundant commodity on the planet: water.

 Foam or Sponge gaskets are also cut with our waterjet machine.
 These materials can be flexible and cause issues in conventional die-cutting.
 This is due to the elastic nature of these materials; causing the material to snap-back into an hourglass like shape.
 However, with a waterjet focusing on one hole/feature/cut at a time, meeting tolerance requirements becomes easier.